 Are you the caregiver of a senior loved one?
 Have you ever wondered how expensive the cost of long term senior care is for your elderly loved?
 Do you have any idea how much the average cost is for a nursing home or an assisted living community or the cost of in-home care services?

-This is part of a continuing series of article and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
+This is part of our 2022 best in class continuing series of article and helpful tips and insights into senior care and senior transition services by Nick Santoro and Joe Santoro of Personal Property Managers.
 Personal Property Managers specializes in senior transition services such as downsizing, content clean out and removal, estate sales, full service real estate and property sale and moving.